 - a) Chunghwa continues to control six out of eleven seats of the Board of Directors of SENAO through the support of large beneficial stockholders.
-As a result, the Company treated SENAO as a subsidiary. - b) CHIEF issued new shares in March 2019, November 2019, March 2020 and December 2020 as its employees exercised options.
-Therefore, the Company's ownership interest in CHIEF decreased to 59.75% and 59.08% as of December 31, 2019 and 2020, respectively. - c) SHE reduced 19.72% of its capital to offset accumulated deficits in December 2019 and the Company's ownership interest in SHE remained the same. - d) The Company increased its investment in CHTT proportionally in October 2019 and the Company's ownership interest in CHTT remained the same. - e) Chunghwa obtained 20.38% ownership interest in IISI in July 2020 and Chunghwa's ownership interest in IISI increased to 51.54% by considering the previously held ownership interest in IISI.
+As a result, the Company treated SENAO as a subsidiary. - b) DHT reduced and returned its capital to its stakeholders in March 2021.
+The Company's ownership interest in DHT remained the same - c) CHIEF issued new shares in March 2020, December 2020, March 2021 and December 2021 as its employees exercised options.
+Therefore, the Company's ownership interest in CHIEF decreased to 59.08% and 58.89% as of December 31, 2020 and 2021, respectively. - d) CHTSC issued new shares in February 2021 as its employees exercised options.
+Therefore, the Company's ownership interest in CHTSC decreased to 77.46% as of December 31, 2021. - e) Chunghwa obtained 20.38% ownership interest in IISI in July 2020 and Chunghwa's ownership interest in IISI increased to 51.54% by considering the previously held ownership interest in IISI.
 Chunghwa obtained over half of the seats of the Board of Directors of IISI; therefore, Chunghwa gained control over IISI and treated it as a subsidiary.
-IISI issued new shares in September 2020 as its employees exercised options; therefore, the Company's ownership interest in IISI decreased to 51.20% as of December 31, 2020.
+IISI issued new shares in September 2020 and January 2021 as its employees exercised options; therefore, the Company's ownership interest in IISI decreased to 51.20% and 51.02% as of December 31, 2020 and 2021, respectively. - f) SIS reduced and returned its capital to its stakeholders in November 2020 and July 2021.
+SIS reduced 8.14% and 48.15% of its capital to offset accumulated deficits in February and October 2021, respectively.
+The Company's ownership interest in SIS remained the same. - g) SENAO subscribed for all the shares in the capital increase of Youth in April 2020.
+Therefore, the Company's ownership interest in Youth increased from 92.89% to 95.79%. - h) CHIEF has two out of three seats of the Board of Directors of SCT according to the mutual agreements among stockholders and gained control over SCT; hence, SCT is deemed as a subsidiary of the Company.